micahcochran/micahcochran.net/source/_posts/legal-text.md

 The scraper was custom Python code (using BeautifulSoup library).
 It was written in a manner to allows legal codes scraping from other websites.
 These scraper would need some level of customization.

-I was the sole group member on the project for class CS 621 Advanced Web Application Development.
+Sole group member on the project for class CS 621 Advanced Web Application Development.